-We’ve delighted in some of the finest Italian pasta and pizza dishes while sitting on a mountain top in South Tyrol.
-And while it can be tempting to always fill your table with traditional Italian fare, a visit to South Tyrol is not complete without indulging in the region’s specialties.
+We’ve delighted in some of the finest Italian pasta and pizza dishes while refueling on mountain tops in South Tyrol.
+And while it can be tempting to always fill your table with traditional Italian fare, a visit to South Tyrol is not complete without indulging in the region’s homegrown specialties.

-One of the best ways to discover the rich culinary traditions of South Tyrol is to dine at member restaurants of the “Sudtiroler Gasthaus” group.
+One of the best ways to discover the gastronomy of South Tyrol is to dine at member restaurants of the “Sudtiroler Gasthaus” group.
 This association preserves the unique culture of hospitality and quality that sets South Tyrolean restaurants apart.

-Beyond flavorful dishes available morning, noon and night, the dining settings in South Tyrol are as picturesque as a fairy tale.
+Beyond sumptuous dishes available morning, noon and night, the dining settings in South Tyrol are as picturesque as a postcard.
 Especially those in its lost-in-time villages.

-These precious jewels spring up from the valleys and hillsides as invitations to a simpler time.
-For us, dining surrounded by their crooked cobblestones is a welcome break from the trappings of modern life.
+These folkloric darlings spring up from the valleys and hillsides as invitations to a simpler time.
+For us, dining surrounded by humble dwellings bedecked with balconies drowning in flowers is a cherished break from the trappings of modern life.

-The alley-side restaurants, taverns and cafes encourage you to slow down, sink into a cozy seat and chat with a local or two.
-There is no better way to get a feel for South Tyrolean culture than such places.
+The quaint restaurants, taverns and cafes lining cobbled avenues encourage you to slow down, sink into a cozy seat and chat with a local or two.
+There’s no better way to uncover the next hidden gem lying nearby.

-However, if sleepy mountain villages are not your speed, South Tyrol’s larger towns like Bolzano, Merano and Brixen offer plenty of vibrancy with lively streets, open-air food markets, bistros, pubs and shops all wrapped in old-world beauty.
+But if sleepy mountain villages are not your speed, do not fret.
+South Tyrol’s larger towns like Bolzano, Merano and Brixen offer plenty of vibrancy with lively streets, open-air food markets, bistros, pubs and shops all wrapped in old-world beauty.